DamienWesterman/DefenseDrillWeb/README.md

 - The microservices communicate inside the docker network via http (not https), and thus data in transit is unencrypted internally.
 - In each docker container, passwords are stored as environment variables and the cert is not stored in the vault, and therefore if physical access is obtained these may be easily accessed.
 ### UI
 As mentioned, UI was not the focus of this project and therefore the effort was simplicity.
 A simple card based solution was used for many of the screens.
 On the backend, Thymeleaf was used as a templating engine for the MVC rendering implementation.
 This gives more control to the backend logic.
 For the front end, to create SPA like webpages, HTMX was used to lower load time and increase usability.
 That said, there may be some accessibility issues, lack of engaging design, or lack of features.
+It is also not optimized for different sized screens, and therefore may have issues on something other than a landscape PC monitor.
 But given how the web page is only for administrative purposes, these drawbacks have been deemed acceptable.

 # Future Improvements
 For guided learning, there could be a mentor/mentee mode where as new drills are learned, the mentor can use the web portal to push new drills onto a mentee's app.
 Or potentially curate workouts or force certain drills to come up more frequently.